qtpi-bonding/professional-website-eleventy/src/content/work/qtpi.md

 to fundamentally redefine how people connect, moving beyond the engagement-driven, often unethical models of traditional dating apps.
-As a solo-founded venture, Qtpi is built on a core philosophy that technology can be ethical art, embedding values of Privacy, Agency, and Thoughtfulness directly into its architecture.
+As a solo-founded venture, Qtpi is built on a core philosophy that technology can be ethical, embedding values of Privacy, Agency, and Thoughtfulness directly into its architecture.

 The platform addresses the ineffectiveness of online dating through a